Community Counseling Clinics: A First-Timer’s Guide

 Video

-Community counseling agencies are the hidden gems of mental health care in America.
-Founded to serve a noble mission, they have made it possible for millions of Americans to get affordable mental health care while living in their home communities.
+Founded to serve a noble mission, they have made it possible for millions of Americans to get affordable mental health care in their local communities.

 Many community counseling centers still abide by the ethos of serving everyone regardless of their ability to pay.
 We wish more people knew about them!